Graylog2/documentation/pages/integrations/inputs/o365_input.rst

 Application through your organization's Microsoft Azure portal.

 It is assumed that you already have a working Office 365 subscription and access to the Microsoft Azure portal for your organization.
+It is also assumed you have the correct account type which allows access to the audit logs.
+Generally this is an E5/A5 account.

 The following steps are mandatory.